Donate Convalescent Plasma

 “We have an opportunity to directly treat patients who have been diagnosed with the coronavirus,” said Dr. Todd Straus, Chief Medical Officer, The Community Blood Center.
 “However, it relies on individuals who have previously been diagnosed and have since recovered.
 We need these people in our community to come forward and donate plasma.”

-As of July 16, CBC is conducting the coronavirus antibody test on all blood, platelet and plasma donations.
-This test is done to identify possible convalescent plasma donors who can join us in the fight against COVID-19.
-Testing all donations will help us potentially identify more donors who can help patients suffering from the coronavirus.
+As of July 16, CBC is conducting the coronavirus antibody test on blood, platelet and plasma donations to identify possible convalescent plasma donors.
+This testing will help us potentially identify more donors who can help patients suffering from the coronavirus.
 We are still trying to directly connect with those who have recovered from COVID-19.

 If you are a fully recovered COVID-19 patient and want to join us in being a part of this solution, please complete the form below and a member of our team will be in touch soon.